matwming/zeller-customer-graphql-test/README.md

 2. this app has a global error handler (errorBoundary) with unit test.
 Whenever there is an error, the screen will show the prepared error screen.
 The error screen is located in src/components/errorScreen.tsx.
 3. this app has a service folder where all services are grouped.
 It currently has only one service called valueDisplayService.
 This service is injected in User component as a dependency.
 4. apollo client related config functions are located in src/config/apolloConfig.js
+5. this project has two branches: master and feature/apollo. feature/apollo has the latest code.
+Please use feature/apollo branch.